ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 The inspected value is `opt` of type `option`.
 It is compared against the patterns from top to bottom.
 If `opt` is the `None` option, it is a match with the first pattern.
 If `opt` is the `Some None` option, it's a match with the second patten.
 If `opt` is a double-wrapped option with a value, it's a match with the third pattern.
 Patterns can introduce names, just as `let` does.
 In the third pattern, `x`, designates the data inside the double-wrapped option.

-Pattern matching is detailed in the [Basic Datatypes](/docs/basic-datatypes) tutorial as well as in per datatype tutorials.
+Pattern matching is detailed in the [Basic Datatypes](/docs/basic-datatypes) tutorial as well as in per data type tutorials.

 In this other example, the same comparison is made, using `if … then … else …` and pattern matching.
 ```ocaml